 - Online window shopping

-- Browsing Pinterest, creating new boards, and going into the rabbit hole of “life in Austria” (where I plan to move for at least one year)
+- Browsing Pinterest, creating new boards, and going into the rabbit hole of “life in Austria” (where I plan to move)

 - Having multiple books on the go for whatever mood strikes